deltaechoecho/deltaechoecho.github.io/contact.md

 <li>and lectures on climatology or the history of science and data, with a focus on the 1500s to 1800s.</li></ul>
 <p>If you'd like to hear stories about Émilie du Chatelet (gambler!) or John Napier (wizard!), feel free to ask.</p>

-<p>I publish all my scientific and policy work under Andrew, and for everything else I use Dee (which I prefer).
-You can use either, but please don't confuse me by using one for the other, or expect me to be world famous BBC foreign correspondent, <a href="http://www.andrew-harding.com/about">Andrew Harding</a>.
-I have never been to Eyl and he, to the best of my knowledge, doesn't have a doctorate.
+<p>I publish all my scientific and policy work under AE Harding, and for everything else I use Dee (which I prefer).
+You can use either, but please don't confuse me by using one for the other, or expect me to be a world famous <a href="http://www.andrew-harding.com/about">BBC foreign correspondent</a>, I have never been to Eyl and he, to the best of my knowledge, doesn't have a doctorate.

 <form action="https://formspree.io/{{ site.email }}" method="POST">
 	<div class="fields">